-Restraining Orders and No Contact Orders in Minnesota Law
+Restraining Orders & No Contact Orders in Minnesota

-There is more than one type of Restraining Order in Minnesota law.
+Minnesota law enables more than one type of Restraining Order.
 Here are the most important:

 - Order for Protection (OFP)